 You can deploy Google Cloud Directory Sync (GCDS) more quickly if you identify your LDAP resources beforehand.

-Install a third-party LDAP browser
+Step 1: Install a third-party LDAP browser

-To collect information about your LDAP server structure, download and install an LDAP browser, such as Softerra™ LDAP Administrator or JXplorer.
+To collect information about your LDAP server structure, download and install an LDAP browser, such as Softerra LDAP Administrator or JXplorer.

 Important: Google doesn't provide support for third-party LDAP browsers.

-Collect an inventory of your LDAP data
+Step 2: Collect an inventory of your LDAP data

-Collect the following information:
+Collect this information:

 - Your network access, proxy servers, and outbound connections.

 - Confirmation that your LDAP server directory meets all server requirements.
+See GCDS server.

-- Test the global catalog: If you have multiple Microsoft® Active Directory® domains, a global catalog may help with your synchronization.
+- Testing the global catalog thoroughly before syncing.
+If you have multiple Microsoft Active Directory domains, a global catalog might help with your synchronization.

 Use an LDAP browser to collect the following information about your LDAP server and structure:

-To simplify your LDAP queries, you should mark all your Google domain users in the LDAP directory before you set up a synchronization.
+To simplify your LDAP queries, you should mark all your Google users in the LDAP directory before you set up a synchronization.
 You can mark your Google users using: